carpentries/instructor-training/_episodes/02-novice.md

 > We were therefore scaring off many of the people we most wanted to help.
 {: .callout}

-> ## Confronting the Contradiction
->
-> Describe a misconception you have encountered in your own learning or teaching
-> and how to get learners to confront it.
-{: .challenge}

 > ## Other Kinds of Formative Assessment
 >
 > Describe another kind of formative assessment you have seen or used
 > and explain how it helps both the instructor and the learner figure out
 > where they are and what they need to do next.
-{: .challenge}

-> ## Modeling Instruction
->
-> There have been many "models" of teaching/learning in the past.
-What
-> model do you currently use (sub-consciously or consciously)?
 {: .challenge}

 [amazon-babt]: http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393081591